OOF1O/Roblox-Archives/README.md

 Note: the commands will work and on Roblox 2008 or mid 2008

 WARNING: DO NOT USE THIS AS A MULTIPLAYER CLIENT
-This build in its vanilla state is EXTREMELY VULNERABLE to exploits.
+The builds in its vanilla state is EXTREMELY VULNERABLE to exploits.
 I cannot guarentee your safety connecting to servers running this build, nor will we take any responsibility if anything happens.
 You have been warned, be smart and have fun :)!